kptdev/kpt/site/reference/fn/eval/README.md

   1. Multi object YAML where resources are separated by `---`.

-  2. `Function Specification` wire format where resources are wrapped in an object of kind ResourceList.
+  2. KRM Function Specification wire format where resources are wrapped in an object of kind ResourceList.

   If the output is written to `stdout`, resources are written in multi object YAML format where resources are separated by `---`.
 ```